 Major Reasons To Serve This Airport

-- Lithuania is becoming an increasingly attractive destination for both tourist and business traffic, as figures for the first half of 2015 attest.
-Following the 10% growth achieved in the first six months.
+- Lithuania is becoming an increasingly attractive destination for both tourist and business traffic, as figures for 2017 attest.
+Following the 7% growth compared to 2016.

 - Kaunas’ heroic past is present in the remnants of a castle.
 Supposedly, the first brick castle at the confluence of the rivers the Nemunas and the Neris was built at the 14th century when the attacks of Teutonic Order began.
 The castle was fence-type, without towers, it had double walls from stones and bricks from the outside.